Archives

 Target Audience Age: 18+

-The course will take place on Wednesdays from 6:00pm to 8:00pm
+The course will take place on Saturdays from 9:00am to 12:30pm at The Archbishop’s Curia

-The student will receive a Certificate of Participation when attending a minimum of 80% of all contact hours for this course and pass from short multiple-choice exam.
+The student will receive a Certificate of Participation when attending all contact hours (100%) for this course and successfully completing and passing 15 short multiple-choice questions on the first and third lecture available on the Moodle platform.

 Language: Applicants must be proficient in both Maltese and English.